jibingl/CCNA-CCNP/STP.md

 1 - Root Bridge /LAN | BID |
 2 - Root Port /Switch| Root Cost | Neighbor BID | Neighbor Port ID | Local Port ID |
 3 - Designated Port /Segment | Root Cost | Local BID | Local Port ID |
+    > Default _bridge priority_ is 32768 on all switches, so the MAC address is used as the tie-breaker to determine the _root bridge_.

 ```
         root-bridge